Chorus-bdd/Chorus/README.md

 For example in the test below, the first step may run on a web application, and the second may run on a fat client:

 Scenario: A trade shows in the blotter once booked
-  When a Sales User books a trade
+- When a Sales User books a trade
-  Then the trade shows up in the traders blotter
+- Then the trade shows up in the Trader's blotter

 Chorus supports an extended version of the 'Gherkin' syntax popularised by Cucumber and JBehave.